Cyclone1070/docsreader/src/tailwind/markdown/docs/font-size.md

 ### [Setting the line-height](#setting-the-line-height)

 Use utilities like `text-sm/6` and `text-lg/7` to set the font size and line-height of an element at the same time:

-text-sm/6

-So I started to walk into the water.
-I won't lie to you boys, I was terrified.
-But I pressed on, and as I made my way past the breakers a strange calm came over me.
-I don't know if it was divine intervention or the kinship of all living things but I tell you Jerry at that moment, I *was* a marine biologist.

-text-sm/7

-So I started to walk into the water.
-I won't lie to you boys, I was terrified.
-But I pressed on, and as I made my way past the breakers a strange calm came over me.
-I don't know if it was divine intervention or the kinship of all living things but I tell you Jerry at that moment, I *was* a marine biologist.

-text-sm/8

-So I started to walk into the water.
-I won't lie to you boys, I was terrified.
-But I pressed on, and as I made my way past the breakers a strange calm came over me.
-I don't know if it was divine intervention or the kinship of all living things but I tell you Jerry at that moment, I *was* a marine biologist.

 ```
 <p class="text-sm/6 ...">So I started to walk into the water...</p><p class="text-sm/7 ...">So I started to walk into the water...</p><p class="text-sm/8 ...">So I started to walk into the water...</p>